rachelombok/rachelombok/README.md

 #### What I'm working on
 * 🖤💗 [The Pink Effect](https://github.com/rachelombok/BlackpinkDSProject), A data science project analyzing why/how BLACKPINK has amassed global popularity in the kpop scope.
 * 📸 [JustShoot](https://github.com/rachelombok/JustShoot), a community platform for photo enthusiasts to find cool locations for photo shoots.
-* 📈 [CovidForecasts](https://github.com/GTIdeas2020REU/covid19-forecasting-market), the CovidForecast site aims to show various past data readings of coronavirus data, as well as future predictions from various sources.
+* 📈 [CovidForecasts](https://covidmarkettestapp.herokuapp.com/), the CovidForecast site aims to show various past data readings of coronavirus data, as well as future predictions from various sources.
 Different forecasts relating to the COVID-19 pandemic are displayed, and users can make their own predictions about the future trajectory of factors relating to the pandemic such as daily deaths, hospitalizations and cases.

 ## Let's get in contact!
 * 📧 Email: [rachel.ombok@nyu.edu](mailto:rachel.ombok@nyu.edu)
 * 💼 LinkedIn: [rachelombok](https://linkedin.com/in/rachelombok)
 * 😎 Personal Website: [rachelombok.com](https://www.rachelombok.com/)
+- 👈 test